santiment/sanbase2/docs/composable-api-plans-handover.md

 ### Needed before launch

+**Q13.
+Does the web app hide plans marked `isPrivate`, and are the current Sanbase tiers really meant to be private?**

+On production, `FREE` on both products and Sanbase `PRO`, `PRO_PLUS` and `MAX` all carry `is_private = true`, alongside `BUSINESS_PRO` and `BUSINESS_MAX`.
+The database column is commented "plans that customers can't subscribe on their own", but people evidently do subscribe to those tiers, so the flag does not mean what it says.

+Two things hang on the answer:

+* The admin switch that puts Business Pro/Max on sale currently clears both `is_deprecated` and `is_private`, because we cannot tell which one the web app reads.
+If only one is read, the other write is noise; if the app reads `isPrivate`, then the flag has to move or the button does nothing.
+* Enforcing `is_private` as "cannot be bought self-serve" would immediately stop Sanbase PRO and MAX from being sold.
+We deliberately did not add that check for exactly this reason.

+What we need: does the pricing page filter on `isPrivate`, and should those rows be `is_private = false` instead?

+*Answer:* pending

+---

 **Q6.
 Does Institutional's "3 seats" ship in the first version?**

 We have no concept of seats today — one subscription belongs to one account.
 Adding seats is a separate piece of work from packages.
 If it has to be there at launch, it needs planning now rather than later.